Palkovsky/nonok/README.md

         ...
     {{ endblock }}

 Thing to note is that extends must be in first line of your template.
 If renderer detects that you're extending other template, only block tags will be preserved.
-So anything you write outside `{{ block _ }} ... {{ endblock }}` will be ignored.
 You don't have to provide all blocks that are defined in parent template.
 Every block has its own scope.

 #### For loops